nbrest/kamehouse/README.md

 ### Setup/Troubleshoot linux commands:

-* Make sure the user running tomcat has sudo set for the commands that require it in CommandLine.java.
+* Make sure the user running tomcat has sudo set for the commands that require it in VncDoSystemCommand.java.
 I tried setting those without sudo and they don't work (tested on Ubuntu 16).

 ### Setup/Troubleshoot VLC start and stop commands: